DHI-GRAS/ecw2tiff/README.md

 ### Docker Image

-The Docker image has GDAL build from source with the out of date libecwj 3.3 SDK for ECW support.
+The Docker image has GDAL build from source with the ECWJP2 5.5 SDK for ECW support.
-This is based heavily on  https://github.com/bogind/libecwj2-3.3 and https://trac.osgeo.org/gdal/wiki/ECW.
+This is based heavily on  hexagon ECWJP2 SDK 5.5.
+The SDK needs to be downloaded manually from [here](https://supportsi.hexagon.com/s/article/ERDAS-ECW-JP2-SDK-v5-5-Update-4-Release-Announcement?language=en_US) because it requires registration and placed in next to the Dockerfile with the name `ECWJP2SDKSetup_5.5.0.2268-Update4-Linux.zip`.
+The SDK is then copied into the Docker image and installed.

+If there is no need for v3 ECW files one can use the version `v0.0.1` which does not require a manual download of the SDK.

 Python 3.10 is also installed in the image, as well as the GDAL Python bindings.